tweag/python-monorepo-example/2018-09-27-capability.md

     (ReaderT CounterCtx IO)))))  -- Use mtl ReaderT newtype
 ```

-The `"wordCount"` writer is derived in the same way.
+The `"wordCount"` writer is derived in the same way:

 ``` haskell
   deriving (HasWriter "wordCount" (Occurrences Text)) via